lablup/beps/drafts/BEP-1011-minio_artifact_registry_storage.md

 4. The models and metadata files are downloaded to the subdirectory path corresponding to the revision ID of the bucket.

-5. When creating a model service deployment, the subdirectory of the bucket corresponding to the model ID specified in the selected revision is mounted to the inference session at the point when the service scales out.

 ```mermaid
 sequenceDiagram